emmby/statesmith-simplified/docs/languages/c.md

 % mv lightbulb.c lightbulb.inc.h
 ```

-Create a new `myapp2.c` file that contains the following code:
+Create a new `myapp2.c` file that contains the following code.
+It is identical
+except for the part labeled `NEW NEW NEW`.

 ```c
 /* myapp2.c */